 The ply refers to the numbers of yarns in each thread in a fabric.
 A single-ply thread has only one strand of yarn in each thread.
 The two-ply thread has two strands of yarns combined in each thread.
 For three-ply thread, the number of yarns is tripled.

 To avoid a ply greater than two yarn, manufacturers inflate their fabric thread by cheaper multiple-ply yarns.

 Know more about How to choose the Best bedsheets in 2020

 Yes, 400 thread count and 600 thread count sheets feel softer and cooler than 200 thread count.
-Higher thread count over 1,000 are indications of lower-quality sheets, where manufacturers count multi-ply yarns that have the lower and rougher quality to boost their fabric thread count.
+A higher thread count over 1,000 is an indication of lower-quality sheets, where manufacturers count multi-ply yarns that have the lower and rougher quality to boost their fabric thread count.

 The ideal thread count sheet is taken into account along with the cotton quality, type of weave and types of play.
 When you purchase quality sheets, consider the thread count, weave, fabric material and ply count key things.